sta/websocket-sharp/README.md

 }
 ```

-For example, if you want to provide the chat service,
+Or if you want to provide the chat service,

 ```cs
 using System;